25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

    | -------------- | ---------------------------------------------------- | ------------------------------------------------------------------------ |
    | Tree Recursion | O(2^n) - Sum of terms in Geometry Progression Series | O(n) - Creates and deletes function activation record for each recursion |

-   - It seems to have Time Complexity of _O(m^n)_, where _n_ is the size of data and _m_ is the number of time the function calls itself.
+   - It seems to have Time Complexity of _O(m^n)_, where _n_ is the size of data and _m_ is the number of time the function calls itself

-4. **Indirect Recursion**: When function A calls function B and function B in turn calls function A. It is a cyclic recursion.
+4. **Indirect Recursion**: When function A calls function B and function B in turn calls function A. It is a cyclic recursion

    _Example:_